klangenf/QuantMeta/README.md

 conda activate bowtie2
 bowtie2-build {target}.fasta {target}
 ```
-#### 1.6 [Optional, only for contig-based quantification] Configure Assembly directory to include contig files and a list of sequences lengths.
+#### 1.6 *Optional (only for contig-based quantification):* Configure Assembly directory to include contig files and a list of sequences lengths.
 - Create symbolic links to each sample's assembly fasta file.
 Label each fast file as {sample_id}.fasta.
 - Create files listing the length of each contig.
 This can be created by installing bioawk conda environment and loading bioawk.
 ```